kwkraus/HOW-Sessions/sessions/angular/readme.md

 1. Configuration for different environments – _complete_
 2. Routing: route guards, child routes, using resolvers - _complete_
 3. Reactive Forms, how to dynamically create controls and apply validation rules via code - _complete_
-4. Unit testing using Jasmine and Karma - _get from intro workshop_
+4. Unit testing using Jasmine and Karma - _complete_
 5. Patterns for code reuse within a project using class inheritance in TypeScript - _demo only_
 6. Making apps more reactive with RxJS - _to do_
 7. Using Application Insights – _complete_